 IALA-NET

 IALA-NET is founded by the International Association of Marine Aids to Navigation and Lighthouse Authorities, 10 rue de Gaudines, 78100 St Germain-en-Laye, France (IALA).
-IALA-NET is a near real time Maritime Data Exchange service through Internet.
+IALA-NET is a near real time Maritime Data Exchange service through the Internet.
 It is a worldwide service only open to National Competent Authorities recognized by IALA.

 Definitions